jboss-developer/jboss-eap-quickstarts/greeter/README.md

 If you have not yet done so, you must [Configure Maven](../README.md#configure-maven) before testing the quickstarts.

-Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with the Web Profile
+Start JBoss EAP 6.1 with the Web Profile
 -------------------------

 1. Open a command line and navigate to the root of the JBoss server directory.